RobotLocomotion/drake/examples/multibody/cassie_benchmark/README.md

 * load average -- close as many other programs as practical
 * cpu throttling -- varies with platform
   * Linux: https://github.com/google/benchmark#disabling-cpu-frequency-scaling
+* cpu affinity -- varies with platform
+  * Linux: use the `taskset` command

 Bazel buries the results deep in its output tree.
 To copy them somewhere more convenient, use this command outside of Bazel: